Pronouncement of Death

 A registered nurse or licensed practical nurse may report observations that indicate an apparent death to a physician by telephone.

 The nurse should report to the physician immediately upon observation of the apparent death.
-The physician may then exercise professional judgement in pronouncing the individual dead.
+The physician may then exercise professional judgment in pronouncing the individual dead.

 There should be no unnecessary delay in reporting to the physician.
 The nurse should record the information given to the physician and the physician's response in the persons medical record.